OpenDroneMap/docs/source/arguments/boundary.rst

 True: ``--boundary [GeoJSON]`` - Point Cloud
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. figure:: https://user-images.githubusercontent.com/19295950/140858936-10fda65f-c278-46ae-95bd-7af8f8369554.webp
-  :alt: OpenDroneMap Desktop displaying the "clipped" reconstruction of the Brighton Beach dataset Point Cloud.
+  :alt: WebODM displaying the "clipped" reconstruction of the Brighton Beach dataset Point Cloud.

-  The OpenDroneMap Desktop 3D View shows the modified extent of the reconstruction Point Cloud, bounded by the GeoJSON proivded to the ``--boundary`` option.
+  The WebODM 3D View shows the modified extent of the reconstruction Point Cloud, bounded by the GeoJSON proivded to the ``--boundary`` option.

 True: ``--boundary [GeoJSON]`` - Orthophoto
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. figure:: https://user-images.githubusercontent.com/19295950/140859033-c6cab4f0-74b3-4266-b5ec-4a90da931340.webp
-  :alt: OpenDroneMap Desktop displaying the "clipped" reconstruction of the Brighton Beach dataset Orthophoto.
+  :alt: WebODM displaying the "clipped" reconstruction of the Brighton Beach dataset Orthophoto.

-  The OpenDroneMap Desktop 3D View shows the modified extent of the reconstruction Orthophoto, bounded by the GeoJSON proivded to the ``--boundary`` option.
+  The WebODM 3D View shows the modified extent of the reconstruction Orthophoto, bounded by the GeoJSON proivded to the ``--boundary`` option.

 True: ``--boundary [GeoJSON]`` - Digital Elevation Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. figure:: https://user-images.githubusercontent.com/19295950/140859073-28db5174-9a40-42d8-86d6-f345d9dad5a8.webp
-  :alt: OpenDroneMap Desktop displaying the "clipped" reconstruction of the Brighton Beach dataset Digital Elevation Model.
+  :alt: WebODM displaying the "clipped" reconstruction of the Brighton Beach dataset Digital Elevation Model.

-  The OpenDroneMap Desktop 3D View shows the modified extent of the reconstruction Digital Elevation Model, bounded by the GeoJSON proivded to the ``--boundary`` option.
+  The WebODM 3D View shows the modified extent of the reconstruction Digital Elevation Model, bounded by the GeoJSON proivded to the ``--boundary`` option.

 True: ``--boundary [GeoJSON]`` - 3D Model/Textured Mesh
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. figure:: https://user-images.githubusercontent.com/19295950/140859125-4854e651-9eff-430d-956c-16f4d9a52dfd.webp
-  :alt: OpenDroneMap Desktop displaying the "clipped" reconstruction of the Brighton Beach dataset 3D Model/Textured Mesh.
+  :alt: WebODM displaying the "clipped" reconstruction of the Brighton Beach dataset 3D Model/Textured Mesh.

-  The OpenDroneMap Desktop 3D View shows the modified extent of the reconstruction 3D Model/Textured Mesh, bounded by the GeoJSON proivded to the ``--boundary`` option.
+  The WebODM 3D View shows the modified extent of the reconstruction 3D Model/Textured Mesh, bounded by the GeoJSON proivded to the ``--boundary`` option.

 False: ``null``
 ^^^^^^^^^^^^^^^^
 .. figure:: https://user-images.githubusercontent.com/19295950/140858712-9bfd8c56-a52a-480e-b68d-d5a97bc516fd.webp
-  :alt: OpenDroneMap Desktop displaying the full reconstruction of the Brighton Beach dataset Point Cloud.
+  :alt: WebODM displaying the full reconstruction of the Brighton Beach dataset Point Cloud.

-  The OpenDroneMap Desktop 3D View shows the full extent of the recosntruction.
+  The WebODM 3D View shows the full extent of the recosntruction.
 Compared to the ``--boundary`` reconstruction above, one can see that the full reconstruction area is much larger and includes many features outside of the Area Of Interest used to generate the GeoJSON.